Your Dog's Nutrition

 A general guide for the amount to feed is around 3% of the dogs body weight per day.
 A tin of food is usually 400g.

 Prepared raw food meals can be bought online or from pet shops in the form of frozen blocks or vacuum packs.
 This can be a good way to ensure a balanced meal is being provided.
-Prices are coming down all the time as demand for quality food rises, for instance NatureDiet, sells a 400g pack for around 90p.
+Prices are coming down all the time as demand for quality food rises making this a great option for you and your dog.

 I'm not 100% convinced bones are necessary in a domestic dogs diet from a nutritional point of view.
 Bones aren't highly digestible so it's difficult for the dog to get nutrients from them, although the middle of the bone, the marrow, is nutritious (fatty acids) and digestible.
 Bone fragments or sharp pieces pose a small risk to the digestive system.
 Although wolves, feral and stray dogs often consume the smaller to medium bones they don't have guaranteed regular meals so can't afford to waste any aspect of a meal.
 Also load bearing bones, such as thigh bones, are extremely hard and can damage dog's teeth.
 Cooked bones are generally more brittle and therefore carry a much higher risk of splintering and damaging the dog's stomach or intestines, cooked bones shouldn't be given to dogs.